ztang99/ZT_for_share/shared_notes/RoTATion - Germline Varient Calling WES.md

 # 2. Before Variant Calling

->[!Note]
->What is a fastq file?
+>**Note:** What is a fastq file?
 What is a BAM file?
 What is each type of file used for in bioinformatics analyses?
 How do you visualize a BAM/CRAM file?

 ## Script to use

->[!Note]
->For each and every script listed below, take a closer look at each of them, make necessary modifications to the output path(s), and try to understand the commands used before actually running the code.
+>**Note:** For each and every script listed below, take a closer look at each of them, make necessary modifications to the output path(s), and try to understand the commands used before actually running the code.

 - You can find **ALL** the scripts under this directory: `/storage1/fs1/jin810/Active/testing/ztang/misc/test_RoTATion`.
 - You can either **COPY** the scripts above to your own directory or make your own bash scripts.
 - If you’re copying over the scripts, make sure you have the correct **permission** (reading/writing) to run them.
-- If you’re making your own bash scripts, **make them executable before running the script**: `chmod +x /path/to/script.sh` .
 - Run each script using `./path/to/script.sh`
 - If you are unsure about any input/output files, you can refer to `/storage1/fs1/jin810/Active/testing/ztang/misc/test_RoTATion/results` this folder (where I stored all output files when I tested this pipeline).

 ### Fastq → Bam → VCF

->[!
-Do the following before running ANY of the script]
+>**Do the following before running ANY of the script**
 >- `cd` to your folder where you want to strore/run the script
 >- Export LSF docker volumes:
 >	```bash